-15 Feb 10 Hiking/Biking Trails To Try
+15 Feb 10 Adventurous Hiking and Biking Trails

 Located in Sumter National Forest, the 655-acre Long Cane Scenic Area, containing both ancient trees like the champion shagbark hickory and a significant canebreak thicket of giant cane, forms the center around which the 26.7-mile trail revolves.